-My research interests include Urban Economics, Political Economy, Environmental Economics and Economic History.
-In my research, I look at spatial disparities in the distribution of consumptive or productive amenities that attract individuals or firms.
-In turn, this helps me explain spatial variation in house prices, the share of high-skilled workers, innovative activities and entrepreneurship, or economic development.
+Dr Stephan Heblich is Associate Professor and Munk Chair of Economics at the Munk School of Global Affairs and Public Policy, University of Toronto, with a cross-appointment to the Department of Economics and an Associate of the Centre for Economic Performance.
+His research interests include Urban Economics, Political Economy, Environmental Economics and Economic History.
+He looks at spatial disparities in the distribution of consumptive or productive amenities that attract individuals or firms.
+In turn, this helps him explain spatial variation in house prices, the share of high-skilled workers, innovative activities and entrepreneurship, or economic development.
 Another stream of research focuses on causes and consequences of regional disparities in voting behavior.
-To establish causality I often study historic developments that explain present-day economic outcomes.
-This explains my interest in economic history.
+To establish causality he studies historic developments that explain present-day economic outcomes.
+This explains his interest in economic history.

 Current areas of research include:

 - Historical pollution on neighbourhood segregation today: Long-run effects of transport infrastructure investments; Trade exposure and political radicalization; House price effects of environmental disamenities; Measuring civic leadership.